 Benefits of the CRC system

 We know that less steam creates a more pleasant working environment, but this can be in more ways than you’d think.
 Yes, dishwashing staff don’t have to worry about high humidity or clouded windows, but a bigger impact is the reduction of mould that will grow in the kitchen.
 This keeps the workplace pleasant, safe, hygienic and cheaper to clean – ideal for any business.

 The unit doesn’t simply remove heat from the dishwasher, it actively reuses it through the reallocation of energy.

 There are also more practical considerations to bear in mind.
 For example, there are lots of kitchens located inside old or historic buildings.
 Steam exhaust can wreck havoc with these older structures, and coming up with external exhaust options can be something of a hassle.
 All of that can be avoided with efficient reuse of heat, and with no filters to swap out, the CRC unit adds no extra maintenance to your dishwasher.

 Speaking of business concerns, the CRC unit can also have a substantial impact on your bottom line.
 This is because the unit doesn’t simply remove heat from the dishwasher, it actively reuses it through the reallocation of energy to the machine’s cold water supply.
 When all is said and done, you can expect power savings of up to 30 per cent when using the condenser.
 That’s a big deal, but when you consider all the other benefits as well, investing in the unit is an absolute no-brainer.

-To find out more about Comenda machines, fill in the form on this page.
+To find out more about Comenda machines or any type of restaurant equipment, fill in the form on this page.